salsify/ember-exclaim/README.md

  - `@implementationMap`: a mapping of names in the `ui` config to information about their backing implementations
  - `@onChange(envPathOfChangedValue)`: an optional function that will be invoked when a value in the `env` changes
  - `@wrapper`: an optional component that will wrap every rendered component in your UI configuration.
 The `wrapper` component will receive the `ComponentSpec` as `@spec` ([more on `ComponentSpec` here](ember-exclaim/src/-private/GLOSSARY.md)), the `Environment` as `@env` and the component's resolved `@config`.
+ - `@useClassicReactivity`: an optional flag that, if set, will cause any environment bindings Exclaim constructs to use classic Ember `computed` machinery rather than native getters and setters that assume data is appropriately `@tracked`.

 Each of these things is described in further detail below.